-Setting of Care at Continuity of Care Coverage Time Frame for Face-to-Face Visits and Needs and Risk Assessment Follow-up Contacts and Assessments Enrollment determine we cannot meet the needs of the member within the cost neutrality cap, and the member agrees Amerigroup is unable to conduct the visit prior to the expiration date, Amerigroup must to enroll in Group 1. be responsible for facilitating discharge to the community or enrollment in Group 1, whichever is appropriate.
-Allmembers See all groups above.
-Conduct face-to-face visit, perform Members must be contacted by their Group 3 Amerigroup must not admit a member to a nursing facility unless the member meets facility level of care, is expected to require it for more than 90 calendar- days and agrees to transition and enroll in Group 1. comprehensive needs assessment, develop a person-centered support plan and authorize/initiate HCBS within 10 business days of notice of enrollment. care coordinator at least quarterly either in person or by telephone.
-These members must be visited in their residence face to face by their care coordinator a minimum of semiannually
+Setting of Care at Continuity of Care Coverage Time Frame for Face-to-Face Visits and Needs and Risk Assessment Follow-up Contacts and Assessments Enrollment determine we cannot meet the needs of the member Wellpoint is unable to conduct the visit prior within the cost neutrality cap, and the member agrees to the expiration date, Wellpoint must be to enroll in Group 1. responsible for facilitating discharge to the community or enrollment in Group 1, whichever is appropriate.
+New to CHOICES All members See all groups above.
+Conduct face-to-face visit, perform Members must be contacted by their m comprehensive needs assessment, develop a care coordinator at least quarterly dn Wellpoint must not admit a member to a nursing person-centered support plan and either in person or by telephone. ē facility unless the member meets facility level of care, authorize/initiate HCBS within 10 business These members must be visited in Ū is expected to require it for more than 90 calendar- days of notice of enrollment. their residence face to face by their days and agrees to transition and enroll in Group 1. care coordinator a minimum of semiannually